igabaydulin/kotlin-spring-hello-world/README.md

 ```

 ## JAR
-Make sure you uses Java 1.8 at least
+Make sure you use Java 1.8 at least
 ### Build .jar file
 ```bash
 ./gradlew build